josh-dunaway/prello/README.md

-# 🏠 Prello – Scoring System for Second Home Investment in France
+# 🏠 Prello – Scoring System for Second Home Investment in France (2019 for now)

 This project helps **Prello**, a proptech startup, strategically expand its second-home offerings by identifying the most attractive municipalities across France.
 Using public datasets, we’ve built a data pipeline and scoring framework to rank towns based on investment potential — factoring in tourism, real estate stress, and local economic indicators.